Josiadit/home-gallery/README.md

 - Support of read only and offline media sources.
 Once the preview files are generated and their meta data are extracted, the original sources are not touched and required any more.
 So media from offline disk need to be extracted only once and the disk can stay offline on next runs
 - Media are identified by their content.
 Duplicated media (identical files byte-by-byte) are only processed once.
 Renaming is supported without recalculating previews etc.
 - Fast file changes detection such as add, removes, renames or moves
-- Static web gallery site export such as the [demo gallery](https://demo.home-gallery.org)
+- Static web gallery site export
 - Meta data export to XMP sidecar files
 - Stream photos and videos to Chromcast enabled TV devices
 - Runs on SoC such Raspberry PI